 Our schedules are disrupted and our senses are either over- or under-stimulated because the normal things we hear, see, and touch in our daily routines have changed because of the COVID-19 pandemic.
 Your emotions are real and valid.
-We all need ways to express strong emotions in productive ways that don’t diminish their value.
+We all need ways to express our strong emotions in productive ways that don’t diminish their value.

 This step-by-step process is one way to use color and creative self expression to soothe and ground yourself during times of stress.